Sunil-Pradhan/npm-cheatsheet/README.md

 ```
 npm list --depth 1
 ```
-It gives you only immediate dependencies of the packages.
+:bulb: NOTE: _It gives you only immediate dependencies of the packages. _

 Restrict the depth of the tree by 0: